hanabi/hanabi.github.io/Reference.md

   * Cathy clues number 2 to Bob, which does not introduce any new cards, but it does "fill in" his slot 2 card.
   * Bob now knows that he has exactly red 2 on slot 2 and that this was a *Tempo Clue*.
 Since it does not get any new cards and only get tempo on one card in total, he knows that he should also *Chop Move* his slot 5 card.
 * Naturally, *Tempo Clue Chop Moves* **do not** apply in the special situations listed above where natural *Tempo Clues* are allowed.
+* Normally, when two cards are retouched with a clue, it is a *Double Tempo Clue* and the player should play both cards.
+However, this interpretation does not apply if the second card is strictly not playable.
+In this situation, all players can see that since only one card is getting tempo, the interpretation of the clue should be a *Tempo Clue Chop Move*.
+* For example, in a 3-player game:
+  * Red 1 is played on the stacks.
+  * Green 4 is in the trash.
+  * Bob has:
+    * a green 4 on slot 3 with no clues on it yet (on chop and critical)
+    * a red 2 on slot 4 with a 2 clue on it
+    * a red 5 on slot 5 with a 5 clue on it
+  * Alice clues red to Bob, which re-touches his slot 4 card and his slot 5 card, "filling" both of them in.
+  * Bob knows that this is a *Tempo Clue*, and plays red 2.
+  * In most cases, since two cards were re-touched, they should both be playable.
+However, Bob knows that the red 5 is strictly not playable right now.
+Thus, since the clue did not get any new cards and only got tempo on one card in total, he knows that he should also *Chop Move* his slot 3 card.

 ### Avoiding Double Discards